List of English-speaking labour attorneys in the Netherlands

 Can an employment lawyer in the Netherlands help with non-compete agreements?

 An employment lawyer can certainly assist with non-compete agreements (or post-employment restraints).
-They can advise on the validity of such agreements under Dutch law, help draft enforceable clauses, or negotiate settlements related to non-compete disputes, ensuring your rights are protected whether you are an employer or an employee.
+They can advise on the validity of such agreements under Dutch law, help draft enforceable clauses, or negotiate settlements related to non-compete disputes, making sure your rights are protected whether you are an employer or an employee.

 How do I find the best employment lawyer in the Netherlands for my specific issue?